 In a separate mixing bowl, combine the dry ingredients; add this mixture, along with the walnuts, to the butter mixture.

-Lock the Instant Pot lid into place; set the timer for 25 minutes on the High Pressure setting, bringing the IP to full pressure.
-When the timer sounds, perform a quick release to remove all pressure.
-Remove the IP lid, then gently lift the bundt pan from the pot, using the foil sling.
-Place the cake onto a cooling rack.
-Let the cake fully cool in the pan, keeping it covered with the foil while it cools.
+Lock the Instant Pot lid into place; set the timer for 30 minutes on the High Pressure setting, bringing the Instant Pot to full pressure.
+When the timer sounds, perform a natural release for 10 minutes, then a quick release if any pressure remains in the Instant Pot.
+Remove the Instant Pot lid, then using the sling, gently lift the bundt pan from the pot.

-Meanwhile, prepare the sauce by placing all the ingredients, except the rum, in a small saucepan over low heat; simmer for 25-30 minutes or until nicely thickened.
+Meanwhile, prepare the sauce by placing all the ingredients, except the rum, into a small saucepan over low heat; simmer for 25-30 minutes or until nicely thickened.
 Remove sauce from heat and stir in the rum.
-Pour the warm sauce over the top of the cake on the platter, or slice the cake and serve the sauce poured over each slice.

 This recipe came to me by way of my good friends, Craig and Amy Good, Good Farms, and was Craig’s Mother’s recipe.
 To bake the cake in a conventional oven, preheat the oven to 350 degrees F and spread the prepared batter into a greased 9” baking dish; bake, uncovered, for 35-40 minutes.
 Serve cake with the warm rum sauce as directed above.